-The Company is deemed to be the primary beneficiary of the RM Issuing Entity, which is a VIE.
-The RM Issuing Entity meets the definition of a CFE and as a result, the assets of the RM Issuing Entity have been valued using the fair value of the liabilities of the RM Issuing Entity, as such liabilities have been assessed to be more observable than such assets.
+Each of the RM Issuing Entities meet the definition of a CFE and, as a result, the fair value of the assets of the RM Issuing Entities have been derived from the fair value of the liabilities of the RM Issuing Entities, as such liabilities have been assessed to be more observable than such assets.

-The debt of the RM Issuing Entity is included in Other secured borrowings, at fair value, on the Condensed Consolidated Balance Sheet and is shown net of the RM Notes held by the Company.
+The debt of the RM Issuing Entities is included in Other secured borrowings, at fair value, on the Condensed Consolidated Balance Sheet and is shown net of the RM Notes held by the Company.